CesiumGS/3d-tiles/TileFormats/Composite/README.md

 The 16-byte header contains:

 * `magic` - 4-byte ANSI string `cmpt`.
-This can be used to identify the arraybuffer as a Composite.
+This can be used to identify the arraybuffer as a Composite tile.
 * `version` - `uint32`, which contains the version of the Composite format.
 It is currently `1`.
 * `byteLength` - `uint32`, the length of the entire Composite tile, including the header and each inner tile, in bytes.
 * `tilesLength` - `uint32`, the number of tiles in the Composite.
 Must be greater than or equal to zero.